 Orion can be seen by observers located between +85° and -75° of latitude, with the constellation’s appearance at night signalling that winter is coming.
 That is at least true from mid-northern latitudes where Orion is visible in the evening from November to early May, and in the morning from late July to November.
 From the Southern hemispheres, however, Orion is visible during the summer months where it appears upside down in the night sky.

 The Orion constellation is pictured as a giant hunter with a shield in his hand, a belt and sword around his waist, and surrounded by his hunting dogs Canis Major and Canis Minor.
 Beneath Orion’s feet, his dogs are pursuing a hare (or rabbit) in the form of the constellation Lepus who, like its wild namesake, is keeping a low profile in the celestial undergrowth.
 Together with Monoceros (unicorn), these five constellations form the Orion family, although the latter was only created in the 17th century to fill the large gap left clear by the ancient Greeks between Orion and Hydra.

-All of the seven main stars in Orion, with the exception of the red super giant Betelgeuse are young blue supergiants.
+All of the seven main Orion constellation stars, with the exception of the red super giant Betelgeuse are young blue supergiants.
 In order of visual magnitude, Orion’s brightest stars are as follows: